 If you’re going to spend thousands of dollars on camera gear, it’s best you also invest in a quality camera bag to protect that expensive equipment.
 We recommend ThinkTankPhoto for bags and Pelican Products for cases.
-If you’re outside braving the freezing temperatures trying to get the shot, more than likely you’re camera gear needs a good bag all year long.
+If you’re outside braving the freezing temperatures trying to get the shot, more than likely your camera gear needs a good bag all year long.

 Light, cheap, and easy to store, an emergency blanket can be used to protect gear from the elements and is an effective ground cover to kneel or put your equipment on.